 I awoke as rested as if I had slept for days upon days, but I had only been out for an hour or two.
 The sun had not yet risen.
-Twilight illumination clung to the landscape like a jealous lover, lighting my path, although dimly as I returned to camp, and I considered it my ally.
+Twilight illumination clung to the landscape like a jealous lover, and for that I was thankful.
+Lighting my path, although dimly as I returned to camp, I considered it my ally.

 I found the others asleep when I returned to camp.
 No sooner than I sat down by the neglected fire, JP sat up with a start, tears already forming in his eyes.
 The dream stalker, the conscience, was after him again.